plamen33/Small-Java-Projects/README.md

-This repository contains small Java projects, which I am developing during my Java learning.
+This repository contains small Java projects, which I am developing during my Java learning courses.

-1/ Calculator - this is a small Calculator application developed on Swing.
+1/ Calculator - this is a small Calculator application developed using Swing.
-No plans for further upgrade, as SWING is almost obsolete.

 2/ Digital Clock - a small Java Digital clock using the old Swing GUI.